40-Pin Extension

 Method 1: Measure voltage with a multimeter

-Connect pin3 (GPIO_36) to the positive terminal of a multimeter, and pin6 (GND) to the negative terminal of the multimeter.
-The multimeter can measure the voltage value output by the pin to verify whether the GPIO function is working properly.
+Connect pin3 (GPIO_36) to the positive terminal of the multimeter, and pin6 (GND) to the negative terminal of the multimeter.
+You can verify if the GPIO function is working correctly by measuring the voltage output of the pin with the multimeter.

-Method 2: Use GPIO terminal expansion board LEDs
+Method 2: Use the GPIO expansion board indicator lights

-You can also plug a Raspberry Pi 4B/3B GPIO terminal expansion board into the 40‑Pin expansion header to test GPIO high/low levels.
-This expansion board breaks out each GPIO pin and provides corresponding indicator LEDs.
-Configure the target GPIO pin as an output and connect it to the expansion board; when the GPIO outputs a high level, the LED turns on, and when it outputs a low level, the LED turns off, allowing you to visually observe whether the GPIO level changes as expected.
+You can also connect a Raspberry Pi 4B/3B GPIO terminal expansion board to the 40‑pin expansion interface to test GPIO high/low levels.
+This expansion board brings out all GPIO pins and is equipped with a corresponding indicator light for each pin.
+You can configure the target GPIO pin to output mode and connect it to the expansion board.
+The indicator lights up when the GPIO outputs a high level and turns off when it outputs a low level, allowing you to visually verify if the GPIO level changes are as expected.

-For more information about this expansion board, refer to the GPIO terminal expansion board entry in the accessories chapter (see: Accessories).
+For more information about this expansion board, refer to the GPIO Terminal Expansion Board entry in the supported accessories chapter (see: Supported Accessories).

 The lgpiod service is enabled by default in the system.
 Execute the following commands in sequence: